 In 2006, in the Area-51 desert, KFC made an 87500 square foot logo that’s apparently visible from space following a new global re-image.

-KFC have had some problems with their catchphrases.
+KFC has had some problems with its catchphrases.
 In 1991, after realizing the negative connotations of the word Fried, they started using the abbreviation KFC instead of “Kentucky Fried Chicken”.

 “Finger Lickin’ Good” had a bit of a mishap when translated to Chinese for their first outlets in the country, the famous phrase became “eat your fingers off”.